ArsenyVezhlev/BuildingAddresses/README.md

 **BUILDING ADDRESSES**: The algorithm compiles a table that includes addresses of all buildings with the coordinates located in the selected areas of the service https://www.openstreetmap.org.
+The algorithm uses the OpenStreetMap API v0.6 and the Nominatim OpenStreetMap API.

 **Author**: Arseny Vezhlev, vensky242@gmail.com
 St. Petersburg, Russia